r1n1os/sliding_action_button/README.md

-## Features
+## About This Package

-This package provides an easy implementation of sliding action button.
-Currently, it is offering two pre-defined types with many customizations like changing button container color, adding custom icon to draggable buttons, enable or disable button with applying different color per status.<br/>
+Slide action button package developed to provide an easy way to flutter developers implemending button that slides to perform an action.
+It is customizable by providing the option to change button container color, adding custom icon to draggable buttons, enable or disable button with applying different color per status.<br/>

-### Available methods:
+### Available Features:
 - CircleSlidingActionButton
-- SquareSlidingActionButton <br/><br/>
+- SquareSlidingActionButton
+- The above options with the ability to show loading state when the sliding action is completed <br/>

+### What are the benefits of using this package:
+- Save development time
+- With only few lines of code you can have the sliding action functionaly

-## Getting started
+## Requirements
 Minimum Flutter SDK: 3.0.0

-## Usage
+##

+### Example usage of the current supported features
 <p align="left">
   <a title="simulator_image"><img src="https://github.com/r1n1os/sliding_action_button/raw/master/screenshots/sliding_action_button_example.gif" height="530" width="250"></a>
 </p>

+## Configurations

 ### General parameters used in all options
 | Parameters                              | Description                                                                                                                                                                                                              |